fneum/data-science-for-esm/data-science-for-esm/BYOC/01_Intro.md

 :local:
 ``` -->

-This section helps academics, and alike, in building their own content, by modifying this repository.
-This repository is used as ane example in the figures below.
+This section helps academics, and alike, in building their own [Jupyter Book][JupyterBook] content, by modifying this repository.
+This repository is used as an example in the figures that follow.

 > **Goal:** *To create a course page for your own knowledge dissemination, like this one, follow this guide.*